Advisory and certification services

 The ISPS Code provides a framework through which ships and port facilities can co-operate to detect and deter acts which pose a threat to maritime security.
 The Code:

-restrict access, prevent the introduction of unauthorized weapons, etc.
+- restrict access, prevent the introduction of unauthorised weapons, etc.

 How can Lloyd's Register help?